-This is an excellent metric that can help you measure the costs of your campaigns, how much you’ll get paid per 1000 impressions, and to gauge the overall success of displaying ads on your pages.
+This is an excellent user experience design metric that can help you measure the costs of your campaigns, how much you’ll get paid per 1000 impressions, and to gauge the overall success of displaying ads on your pages.
 The higher the traffic, the better the CPM.

-For instance, if an advertising campaign generated $10K in revenue and received 100K impressions, the ECPM would be $100 according to the following formula:
+For instance, if a digital publishing campaign generated $10K in revenue and received 100K impressions, the ECPM would be $100 according to the following formula:

-This measurement can be used as a vital indicator of a campaign’s performance, as well as help you optimize your pages and revenue better according to the results.
+This measurement can be used as a vital indicator of a digital publishing campaign’s performance, as well as help you optimize your pages and revenue better according to the results.

-However, as good as they are as measurements, they do not take into account factors like SEO and UX and how the ads impact those factors.
+However, as good as they are as measurements, they do not take into account factors like SEO and UX and how the ads impact them.
 If your earnings per thousand visitors are going down, unmistakably, you’ll make less revenue per visitor.

-With the rise of the mobile usage, AMP, and additional variables that affect the digital magazine experience, the metrics that you pay attention to must ensure that your UX and your revenue are headed in the right direction.
+With the rise of mobile usage, AMP, and additional variables that affect the digital publishing experience, the metrics that you pay attention to must ensure that your UX design and your revenue are headed in the right direction.
 This means that you should also take into account metrics such as bounce rate, number of visitors, revenue, and bring them all together as a whole.